-Granby Height Condominiums continuously strives to produce the highest quality water possible to meet or surpass every water quality standard.
+Nemasket Health Care Center continuously strives to produce the highest quality water possible to meet or surpass every water quality standard.
 We monitor both our sources and distribution system very closely.
-The standards we operate under were enacted by the U.S. Congress as the Safe Drinking Water Act in 1974 and were amended in 1986 and 1996.
+The standards we operate under were enacted by the U.S. Congress as the Safe Drinking Water Act in 1974 and were amended in 1986 and 1996 that limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administration (FDA) and Massachusetts Department of Public Health regulations establish limits for contaminants in bottled water that must provide the same protection for public health.

-In order to ensure tap water is safe to drink, the MassDEP and EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration
+In order to ensure tap water is safe to drink, the MassDEP and EPA prescribe regulations